Corporate Governance Guidelines

 The Board will act on the Nominating, Governance and Corporate Responsibility Committee’s recommendation within 90 days following certification of the election results.
 In deciding whether to accept any resignation offer, the Board will consider the factors considered by the Nominating, Governance and Corporate Responsibility Committee and any additional information and factors that the Board believes to be relevant.
 If the Board accepts a director’s resignation offer pursuant to this process, the Nominating, Governance and Corporate Responsibility Committee will recommend to the Board, and the Board will thereafter determine whether to fill the vacancy or reduce the size of the Board.
 Any director who tenders his or her offer of resignation pursuant to this provision will not participate in the proceedings of either the Nominating, Governance and Corporate Responsibility Committee or the Board with respect to his or her own resignation offer.

 10. Code of Conduct and Conflicts of Interest.
 The Board expects all directors to act ethically at all times and to adhere to the Company’s Code of Conduct.
 Directors shall avoid any situation that may give rise to a conflict of interest or the appearance of a conflict of interest.
-If an actual or potential conflict of interest (or a situation that is reasonably likely to appear to pose a potential conflict of interest) arises for a director, the director shall promptly inform the Chair of the Nominating, Governance and Corporate Responsibility Committee.
+If an actual or potential conflict of interest (or a situation that is reasonably likely to appear to pose a potential conflict of interest) arises for a director, the director shall promptly inform the Chair of the Nominating, Governance and Corporate Responsibility Committee (or, in the event such director is the Chair of the Nominating, Governance and Corporate Responsibility Committee, the Chair of the Board).
 If a significant conflict exists and cannot be resolved through recusal or other means, the director should offer to resign.
 All directors will recuse themselves from any discussion or decision affecting their business, that of their affiliates or any personal interests.

 11. Stock Ownership and Retention Requirements.
 The Board believes that the linkage of directors’ interests to those of stockholders is strengthened when directors are also stockholders.
 The Board therefore requires that each non-employee director, within five years of being first elected to the Board, own Company stock or deferred stock units with a market value of at least five times their annual retainer.
 In addition, a portion of director annual fees are paid into a deferred stock compensation plan to purchase deferred shares that cannot be disposed of until the director leaves the Board.